Berezin regularity of domains in C^n and the essential norms of Toeplitz operators

 In this paper we are interested in Toeplitz operators acting on pseudoconvex domains that are not compact, but we want to find a relationship between their essential norms and the sup norms of their Berezin transforms on the boundary of the domain.
 This led us to the question of the regularity of the Berezin transform.
 It is well known that on the unit disc $\mathbb{D}$, if the function $\phi \in C(\overline{\mathbb{D}})$, then $\widetilde{\phi} \in C(\overline{\mathbb{D}})$ and moreover $\widetilde{\phi} = \phi$ on $b\mathbb{D}$.
 It was shown in \cite{ArazyEnglis01} that the second part of this result is true on more general domains.
 In particular, they showed that when $\D$ is a bounded pseudoconvex domain, then $\lim_{z\to p} \widetilde{\phi}(z) = \phi(p)$, when $p$ is strongly pseudoconvex point in $b\D$ (see also \cite[Lemma 15]{CuckovicSahutogluZeytuncu18}).
 However the important question now is this: Is $\widetilde{\phi} \in C(\Dc)$ whenever $\phi\in C(\Dc)$?
 The following two related results are worth mentioning.
 The first is the work by Engli\v{s} \cite{Englis07} where he proved that the Berezin transform can have a singularity inside the domain in case the domain is unbounded.
 The second result is due to Coburn \cite{Coburn05} regarding the Lipschitz regularity of the Berezin transform of any bounded linear operator on the Bergman space of a bounded domain in $\C^n$ the Bergman metric.

 In this paper, we answer the question of regularity of the Berezin transform on several classes of bounded domains in $\C^n$ and on a subalgebra of the Toeplitz algebra.
-We show that the answer is negative for bounded convex domains with discs in the boundary as well as dense strongly pseudoconvex points.
-However, the answer is positive for products of strongly pseudoconvex domains and for bounded convex domains with no discs in the boundary.
-Finally, we establish the relationship between the essential norms of operators in certain Toeplitz subalgebra and the sup norm of the Berezin transform on the set of strongly pseudoconvex points.
+We show that the answer is negative for bounded convex domains with discs in the boundary as well as dense strongly pseudoconvex points (see Theorem \ref{ThmDiscont}).
+However, the answer is positive for products of strongly pseudoconvex domains and for bounded convex domains with no discs in the boundary (see Theorem \ref{ThmBregular} and \ref{ThmProductDomains}).
+Finally, we establish the relationship between the essential norms of operators in certain Toeplitz subalgebra and the sup-norm of the Berezin transform on the set of strongly pseudoconvex points.
+The motivation for these results comes from the Axler-Zheng Theorem \cite{AxlerZheng98}.
+On the unit disk, the compactness of a Toeplitz operator is equivalent to the vanishing of its Berezin transform on the unit circle.
+This suggests that the measure of non-compactness of $T$ should be related to the $L^{\infty}$-norm of its Berezin transform on the boundary (see Proposition 1 in \cite{CuckovicSahutoglu13,CuckovicSahutoglu14IEOT} for a result in this direction).
+For more general domains, we know that the Berezin transform $\widetilde{T}$ need not be continuous on the boundary (see Theorem \ref{ThmDiscont} below), but we still have $ \widetilde{\phi}(z) \to \phi(p)$, when $z$ converges to a strongly pseudoconvex (or finite type) point $p$.
+This suggests that the essential norm of $T$ in the Toeplitz subalgebra should be related to the norm of $\widetilde{T}$, not on the full boundary, but on the set of strongly pseudoconvex points.
+This is precisely what we prove in Theorems \ref{ThmEssentialNorm1} and \ref{ThmEssentialNorm2}.